Psychedelic Research Chemicals: What You Need to Know

 The United Kingdom attempted to ban research chemicals with the Psychoactive Substances Act in 2016, which prohibits the sale or production of any psychoactive substances or “legal highs.”
 Canada has a similar drug regulation law called the Controlled Drugs and Substances Act.

 As soon as a synthetic drug is made illegal, another can be altered chemically to take its place.
-This circumstance creates a rapidly changing market with little time, or care, for efficacy or safety testing to take place.
-Unfortunately, unlike their parent drugs which have had years to be studied, these synthetic versions, although chemically similar, can vary widely in the drug’s effects.
+This circumstance creates a rapidly changing drug market with little time, or care, for efficacy or safety testing to take place.
+Unfortunately, unlike their parent drugs which have had years to be studied, these synthetic versions, although chemically similar, can vary widely in the new drug’s effects.
 Even small chemical variations of known drugs can change how the body processes them.
-Due to the unpredictability of these substances, it can be hard to determine the dosage, side effects, and drug duration, making these substances potentially dangerous.
+Due to the unpredictability of these new psychoactive substances, it can be hard to determine the dosage, side effects, and drug duration, making these substances potentially dangerous.
 In many instances, although they might be illegal, the parent drugs are safer to consume than the synthetic version.